aiDAPTIV-Phison/aiDAPTIV-Integration-Chat_with_Github/aiDAPTIV_Files/User_Guide/README_aidaptiv.md

 #### Setup
-1. Navigate to the installer package directory.
+1. Double-click the `aiDAPTIV_ChatWithGithub` desktop shortcut to launch the app.
-2. Double-click the `start_all.bat` script in the installer package.
+2. A terminal window should open, prompting you for your Github PAT.
-3. It should have 1 terminal window popping up requesting your Github PAT.
+   - Enter your PAT when prompted.
-   - Enter your PAT when prompted
+   - If you have previously provided a PAT, the `.env` file will be used automatically, and you will not be prompted again in future launches.
-   - If you have previously provided a PAT, an `.env` file will be used automatically, and you will not be prompted again during future launches.
+   - Note: you can also set the Github PAT directly in the `.env` file.

 ## Chapter 2: How to Use?